kartoza/tomorrownow_gap_platform/locust/README.md

 - Python based class
 - Easy to generate scenario test using python
-- Nice UI and charts (in real time)
+- Nice UI and charts that updates in real time

 ## Authentication Config